(Caucasian Ovtcharka, Caucasian Mountain Dog, Kavkazskaya Ovcharka, Caucasian Shepherd, Caucasian Volkodav, Caucasian Wolfhound)

 "Вес взрослых особей колебается от 40 до 80 килограмов, половой тып выражен хорошо. Высота в холке у кобелей от 64 до 84 см, у сук - от 62 до 75 см. Слишком легкие и мелкие собаки, так же как и чрезмерно крупные и тяжелые, не соответствуют основным задачам породы, ибо проигрывают и в турнирных боях - тренировках, и в схватках с настоящими хищниками. Большой рост и вес нецелесообразны, т.к. такие собаки требуют большего количества пищи для поддержания жизнедеятельности, кроме того требуется большая прочность скелета и связок, и, главное, у тяжелых собак ухудшается способность управлять в бою своим телом, выдерживать длительную нагрузку. Все известные на Кавказе лучшие волкодавы имели среднюю высоту в холке от 70 до 76 см."

 The weight of adult individuals vary between 40 and 80 kilograms (most large Wolfhounds weigh from 45 to 75 kg - comment), sexual type expressed well.
 Height at withers in dogs is from 64 to 84 cm, in bitches from 62 to 75 cm.
-Too light and tiny dogs in the same way like excessively big and heavy ones do not correspond to the primary tasks of the breed, since they are losing both in tournaments - trainings - and in brawles with real beasts.
-Big growth and height are unsuitable, because such dogs require large amount of food in order to keep viability, apart from it a big strength of skeleton and connective tissues is needed, and, most importantly, in heavy dogs worsens the ability to operate with own body in fight, to bear a long-lasting load (for example, famous warrior Габо had allegedly weighed 55 kg - comment).
+Too light and tiny dogs in the same way like excessively big and heavy ones do not correspond to the primary tasks of the breed, since they are losing both in tournaments - trainings - and in brawls with real beasts.
+Big growth and height are unsuitable, because such dogs require large amount of food in order to keep viability, apart from it a big strength of skeleton and connective tissues is needed, and, most importantly, the ability to operate with own body in a fight, to bear a long-lasting load, worsens in heavy dogs (for example, famous warrior Габо had allegedly weighed 55 kg - comment).
 All the well-known Wolfhounds on the Caucasus had an average height at withers from 70 to 76 cm.

 Appendix: Do you wanna buy a Caucasian puppy?
 If yes, then there is a question for you: Will your future Caucasian live on a premise with sufficient space, will you let him display aggression toward strange people and other dogs and will you let him materialize in this respect?
 If your answer is negative, then please don't buy the puppy.
 You would spoil him by the suppression of the two things most important to him.